Gransfors Bruk Splitting Hatchet 439

 - This is the most efficent easiest splitting hatchet you'll ever use.
 It is unimprovable.

 Gransfors Bruk is a tiny hatchet maker in Sweden, and makes the best ones in the world.
-They have hickory handles and forged steel heads, and each of the too many models is made and signed by a single hatchet-maker.
-Calling them “old school” addresses the materials and methods, but lots of things play on the “old school” charm and are actually kind of backward and crappy.
-These are super.
+They have hickory handles and forged steel heads, and each model is made and signed by a single hatchet-maker.